HMR1200 - Electric trowel Vevor - Free user manual and instructions

 maintenance and occasional repairs are necessary.

-- DO NOT attempt to clean or service machine while it is running.
+- DO NOT attempt to clean or service the machine while it is running.
 Rotating parts can cause severe injury.

-ALWAYS replace worn or damaged components with spare parts designed and recommended by Tomahawk Power.
+- ALWAYS replace worn or damaged components with spare parts designed and recommended by Tomahawk Power.

 - ALWAYS disconnect spark plug on machines equipped with gasoline engines, before servicing, to avoid accidental start-up.

 - ALWAYS use only accessories that are recommended by the manufacturer for use with the trowel.
-Accessories that may be suitable for one trowel may create a risk of injury when used w screed equipment.
+Accessories that may be suitable for one trowel may create a risk of injury when used with screed equipment.

 - ALWAYS keep blades clean when not in use and guards in place in working order.